Master of Theology

 A Thesis Review Committee shall be composed of the Thesis Advisor, one faculty member in the major area, and one faculty member outside the major area (appointed by the Director of the Master of Theology Program).

-Four corrected final copies (on white, 20-lb., 100% cotton paper, unbound) must be submitted no later than 10 days prior to graduation.
+An electronic copy of the approved thesis must be submitted to the ReDoc office no later than 10 days prior to graduation.

 ThM course work is at an advanced level, either in ThM courses or in doctoral seminars.
 (Many ThM courses are designed around a core MDiv course.
 Thus, students normally attend the MDiv course meetings.